alabou/NMOS-MatroxOnly/SenderCapabilities.md

 This specification defines a `urn:x-matrox:constraint_sets` attribute for the Sender `caps` object, its value is an array of alternatives; this constraint is satisfied when **any of** its enumerated Constraint Sets are satisfied.

+When evaluating constraints for sub-Flows/sub-Streams, only the Constraint Sets alternatives of matching `urn:x-matrox:format` and `urn:x-matrox:layer` are to be considered.
+The remaining Constraints Sets of the `urn:x-matrox:constraint_sets` are ignored.

 This specification defines a generic JSON syntax to express Constraint Sets made up of individual Parameter Constraints.
 The Constraint Set is satisfied if **all of** its Parameter Constraints are satisfied.

 The representation of individual Parameter Constraints resembles the mechanism defined by [IS-05][] to constrain Sender and Receiver transport parameters at the **/constraints** endpoints, which Nodes and Controllers may also support.